fvmoraes/cluster-k8s/README.md

 > 8GB of Memory, Processor with 8 cores (physical or virtual),
 > 10GB of available disk space and a network adapter with internet connection.

+#### Additional remarks *
+> In case you don't have the specified amount of hardware, you can remove the configuration block in the
+> Vagrantfile for worker03.
+Do not modify the CPU or Memory values ​​of the cluster nodes to less than what is
+> already configured!

 ### What do I need to have installed on my computer?
 - [Vagrant](https://www.vagrantup.com/docs/installation)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)